mityu/dotfiles/README.md

 * in Windows:

-Deploy script hasn't prepared yet.
+Deploy script hasn't been prepared yet.